 Home health Services are Services provided in the home by nurses, medical social workers, home health aides, and physical, occupational, speech, and respiratory therapists.
-We cover home health Services, only if all of the following are true:
+We cover home health Services only if all of the following are true:

-- You are substantially confined to your home (or to a place of temporary or permanent residence used as your home), or the Services are provided in lieu of Medically Necessary hospitalization. - A physician determines that it is feasible to maintain effective supervision and control of your care in your home and that the Services can be safely and effectively provided in your home. - You receive prior authorization from Company as described under "Prior Authorization Review Requirements" in the "How to Obtain Services" section. - Services are provided through a licensed Home Health Agency.
+- You are substantially confined to your home (or to a place of temporary or permanent residence used as your home) or the care is provided in lieu of Medically Necessary hospitalization. - A Medical Group physician determines that it is feasible to maintain effective supervision and control of your care in your home and that the Services can be safely and effectively provided in your home. - You receive prior authorization from Company in accordance with Utilization Review criteria developed by Medical Group and approved by Company. - Services are provided through a licensed Home Health Agency.